 Bardiya, specifically Bardiya National Park totally amazed me and I will be writing about it on a separate date to share my experience but for now, to summarize the most amazing 5 days in the national park, I was able to see a lot of flora and fauna.

-In this trip I was able to document a lot of species for this blog like Oriental Pied Hornbill, Ruddy Shelduck, Black-hooded Oriole, Grey-headed Fish Eagle, Grey Heron, Blue-tailed Bee-eater, Strok-billed Kingfisher, One-horned Rhinoceros, Red-wattled Lapwing, Changeable Hawk Eagle, Green Bee-eater, Black Stork, Rose-ringed Parakeet, Pied Kingfisher, Indian Roller, Common Kingfisher, Emerald Dove, Asian Pied Starling, Red-whiskered Bulbul, Plum-headed Parakeet, Chital, Hog deer, Terai Grey Langur, Rhesus Macaque, Asian Wild Elephant, Mugar Crocodile, Swamp deer etc. Insects like frogs, damselflies, lizard, ants, beetles, and floras like Sal, Silk-Cotton-Tree and many more.
+In this trip I was able to document a lot of species for this blog like Oriental Pied Hornbill, Ruddy Shelduck, Black-hooded Oriole, Grey-headed Fish Eagle, Grey Heron, Blue-tailed Bee-eater, Strok-billed Kingfisher, One-horned Rhinoceros, Red-wattled Lapwing, Changeable Hawk Eagle, Green Bee-eater, Black Stork, Rose-ringed Parakeet, Pied Kingfisher, Indian Roller, Common Kingfisher, Emerald Dove, Asian Pied Starling, Red-whiskered Bulbul, Plum-headed Parakeet, Chital, Hog deer, Terai Grey Langur, Rhesus Macaque, Asian Wild Elephant, Mugar Crocodile, Swamp deer, etc. Insects like frogs, damselflies, lizards, ants, beetles, and floras like Sal, Silk-Cotton-Tree, and many more.

-I was really bummed on not being able to take proper pictures of Smooth-coated Otter, fox, royal Bengal tiger, Gangetic Dolphins, common leopard, barking deer etc but I will be back and I’m sure I will be able to take proper shots in the future.
+I was really bummed about not being able to take proper pictures of Smooth-coated Otter, fox, royal Bengal tiger, Gangetic Dolphins, common leopard, barking deer, etc but I will be back and I’m sure I will be able to take proper shots in the future.